armenkay03/chat-app-t3/README.md

 ## How To deploy?
 Follow the deployment guide for [Vercel](https://create.t3.gg/en/deployment/vercel) for more information.
 Add the appropriate credentials in a .env file following the .env.example.
 To run this on your localhost git clone, then run ```npm i && npm run dev```.
+Disclaimer!
+This project is running `npx create-t3-app` version 7.7.0, many features and components may be outdated.

 For more help you can find the links to the services mentioned in the .env.example file in respective order below.